 Marcus Meisel, MSc.
-BSc. since 2007 in the Energy&IT Group at the Institute of Computer Technology at the TU Wien and currently works there as university assistant, teaching five courses, as project manager, leading five projects: RASSA-Architecture, Spin.OFF, iniGrid, eNDUSTRIE 4.0 and SIRIUS+, and for the European Technology Innovation Platform (ETIP-SNET WG4) leading the cybersecurity task force.
+BSc. since 2007 in the Energy&IT Group at the Institute of Computer Technology at the TU Wien and currently works there as an assistant professor, teaching five courses, as project manager, leading five projects: RASSA-Architecture, Spin.OFF, iniGrid, eNDUSTRIE 4.0 and SIRIUS+, and for the European Technology Innovation Platform (ETIP-SNET WG4) leading the cybersecurity task force.
 He graduated in the Software & Information Engineering class of 2009 and Software Engineering & Internet Computing class of 2015.
 Latest projects were focused on security in smart grids (SG)2, establishing a steak-holder process for a smart grid reference architecture in Austria, (RASSA-Stakeholderprozess), the technology transition from centralized to distributed infrastructures (ICT4RobustGrid), the specification of web services for a secure smart grid (SmartWebGrid), the development of promising demand response scenarios up to 2020 (SmartResponse), the measurement of different technical customer electricity usage solutions (C2G), the simulation of geographically shiftable energy of buildings, electrical vehicles, and data centers (GeoGreen), the simulation of integrating electrified vehicles into the power grid (VehicleGrid), and the measurement and targeted modulation of electrical loads as a logical network, a virtual power plant (GAVE), the Integral Resource Optimization Concept (IRON).
 Apart from teaching, writing publications and proposals as a project assistant, his current responsibilities are gender equality and developing new research domains in the area of distributed communication technologies, Internet of Things, Industry 4.0, general Artificial Intelligence and Smart Energy Systems.
 Besides, he is a freelance professional photographer and works foremost with issues of science communication.